 Each Transmission User shall be responsible for balancing Daily Delivery with Daily Reception, as they are set pursuant to the provisions of Chapter [7] on a Daily basis, so as to minimize the need for the Operator to undertake Balancing Actions.
 In balancing Daily Delivery with Daily Reception, Transmission Users may submit Daily Nominations, Daily Renominations and Daily Trade Notifications, under the specific terms and conditions of the Network Code and the Transmission Agreement which they have signed with the Operator.

-The Operator shall undertake Balancing Actions in order to maintain the NNGTS within its operational limits and in order to ensure that the Natural Gas reserves inside the NNGTS (linepack) at the end of a Day are different from those expected for that Day, based on the estimated injections and off-takes of Natural Gas, in pursuance with the effictive and cost-efficient operation of the NNGTS.
+The Operator shall undertake Balancing Actions in order to maintain the NNGTS within its operational limits and in order to ensure that the Natural Gas reserves inside the NNGTS (linepack) at the end of a Day are different from those expected for that Day, based on the estimated injections and off-takes of Natural Gas, in pursuance with the effective and cost-efficient operation of the NNGTS.
 Balancing Actions shall be undertaken by the Operator in such a way as to ensure the reliable, safe and efficient operation of the NNGTS, without discrimination between Transmission Users.

 The Operator shall pass on to Transmission Users all expenditures and revenues resulting by the Gas Balancing of the NNGTS, through the procedure for the financial balancing of the special Balancing Settlement Account that it keeps, pursuant to the provisions of Article [56] of the Network Code.